InstrumentBox/Network/Sources/WebCore/WebCore.docc/2FA/Handle2FAChallenge.md

 Two factor authentication is an authentication method that allows to improve security of your app.
 In our apps we usually use one-time passwords sent to a user via text messages or e-mails.
-The *Web* library provides you with functionality to handle these challenges in one place.
+The *WebCore* library provides you with functionality to handle these challenges in one place.

 ##### Note: